AriZuu/python-test/README.md

 It runs on Texas Instruments MSP432 launchpad (using uart console) and PIC32 chips.

+PIC32 port is preliminary, I don't have real hardware (yet) so it has been tested only under MPLAB X simulator.

 You'll be needing following modules in parallel to this to build:

 - picoos